lightertu/NetsecIoT/display-node/README.md

 # Display Node
+This node is a web interface of NetsecIoT Testbed, it uses Node.js, Mongodb, and React.js.
+It sends requests to the Gateway node to gain knowledge of IoT devices in the testbed and generate User Interface based on the services IoT devices provide.

 #### Install Node.js and Mongodb
 Before you run Display Node make sure that you Mongodb is running at the background